knoer/MAID2/README.md

  * Testing without input
  * Pulse times in Serial and Debug
  * Option for reading LED on meter
+ * Will reconnect the Wifi when MQTT server unreachable on 5 retries
- * Reset Function (See Below)
+ * Reset Total Function (See Below)
  * I think that's it

  Reset function:
- Add the following to your automations.yaml (basically send a payload of 'reset' to topic 'ESP_Energy_Meter/pulse' or whatever you have 'mqtt_topic_pulse' set to)
+ Add the following to your automations.yaml (basically send a payload of 'reset' to topic 'ESP_Energy_Meter/reset' or whatever you have 'mqtt_topic_reset' set to)

    - service: mqtt.publish
     data_template:
       payload: "reset"
       qos: 0
       retain: 0
-      topic: ESP_Energy_Meter/pulse
+      topic: ESP_Energy_Meter/reset

 Credits: